Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Conclusion

 \section{Conclusion}

-In this paper, we focus on the backdoor attacks targeting parameter-efficient fine-tuning (PEFT) algorithms.
+In this paper, we focus on the backdoor attacks targeting PEFT algorithms.
 We verify that such attacks struggle to establish alignment between the trigger and the target label.
-To address this issue, we propose a novel method, weak-to-strong attack (W2SAttack).
-Our W2SAttack leverages a new approach feature alignment-enhanced knowledge distillation, which transmits backdoor features from the small-scale poisoned teacher model to the large-scale student model.
+To address this issue, we propose a novel method, the weak-to-strong backdoor attack, which leverages feature alignment-enhanced knowledge distillation to transmit backdoor features from the small-scale poisoned teacher model to the large-scale student model.
 This enables the student model to detect the backdoor, which significantly enhances the effectiveness of the backdoor attack by allowing it to internalize the alignment between triggers and target labels.
-Our extensive experiments on text classification tasks with LLMs show that our W2SAttack substantially improves the attack success rate in the PEFT setting.
+Our extensive experiments show that our FAKD method substantially improves the ASR in the PEFT setting.
 Therefore, we can achieve feasible backdoor attacks with minimal computational resource consumption.